 While we say goodbye to the last of the spring blossom, May doesn’t disappoint outside.
 Hedgerows spill over in abundance with frothy cow parsley and fresh green leaves, while seasonal showstoppers take centre stage in the garden, including peonies, wisteria and alliums.
 Summer is most definitely in our sights.

 This month also hosts No Mow May, a campaign which encourages gardeners to let their lawn grow wild to support pollinators.
 Since the 1930s Britain has reportedly lost 7.5 millions acres of meadows and pastures.
 Now, just 1% of our countryside offers this flower-rich experience for pollinators and insects.

 Read on for what’s in season in May, plus plenty of inspiration to help you slow down and make the most of this month.

 What Produce is in Season?
 Fruits and Vegetables in Season in May

-In terms of seasonal eating in May, we can look forward to the crisp, fresh flavours of artichokes and asparagus, plus spring onions, watercress and new potatoes.
+In terms of seasonal eating in May, we can look forward to the crisp, fresh flavours of peas and asparagus, plus spring onions, watercress and Jersey Royal new potatoes.
 Rhubarb season is also in full swing this month, growing quickly and in abundance.

 Rhubarb is particularly tart and is best enjoyed stewed with sugar.
 It’s delicious with yoghurt on breakfast granola, pairs well with ginger, and is a great base for many desserts.